Aging, Systemic Disease and Oral Health: Implications for Women Worldwide (Part II)

 Flossing and interproximal aides are additional home care methods necessary to mechanically remove plaque; each removing plaque biofilm below the gingival margin along with the interproximal regions.
 Patients have opportunities to select from numerous interproximal brushes, varieties of floss, floss picks, floss holders and oral irrigators allowing ease and compliance in accomplishing necessary interdental care.

 Whether rinses are prescription or over-the-counter versions, they can serve as effective and successful adjuncts to patients’ daily hygiene routines.
 Chlorhexidine rinses have been viewed as the gold standard due to their substantivity and efficacy (and now it is available in an alcohol-free formula); however, these rinses are limited to a short-term use due to some extrinsic staining and patient compliance concerns.
 Over-the-counter options include chemotherapeutic rinses with cetylpyridinium chloride (CPC), a broad-spectrum antimicrobial agent available in an alcohol-free formula.
 Alcohol-free formulas are recognized as providing pleasurable rinsing experiences; especially ideal for those patients already experiencing xerostomia and/or oral manifestations induced from medications, necessary for treating a myriad of medical conditions.
-Essential oils rinses are also over-the-counter, yet contain alcohol.
-It is important to know that research findings have indicated CPC and essential oils rinses when formulated properly have demonstrated significant and comparable reductions in plaque and gingivitis.112,113 In-office or take-home fluoride products are available to treat those patients requiring additional fluoride assistance, such as the aging population experiencing an increased rate of root caries.
-It has been estimated that about one-fifth of the aging patients report xerostomia, increasing their risk for plaque, gingivitis, and caries, due to a lower oral pH.114 Various forms of specialized rinses, dentifrices, liquid moisturizers, salivary stimulants, sugar-free chewing gum are marketed to assist with symptoms and protect against xerostomic conditions.
+Essential oils rinses are also over-the-counter, and may or may not contain alcohol.
+While alcohol in oral rinses are not harmful, there are some that prefer alcohol-free formulations.
+It is important to know that research findings have indicated CPC and essential oils rinses when formulated properly have demonstrated significant and comparable reductions in plaque and gingivitis.129,130 In-office or take-home fluoride products are available to treat those patients requiring additional fluoride assistance, such as the aging population experiencing an increased rate of root caries.
+It has been estimated that about one-fifth of the aging patients report xerostomia, increasing their risk for plaque, gingivitis, and caries, due to a lower oral pH.131 Various forms of specialized rinses, dentifrices, liquid moisturizers, salivary stimulants, sugar-free chewing gum are marketed to assist with symptoms and protect against xerostomic conditions.

-Each day dental professionals are challenged to provide the best treatment and home care recommendations to assist patients in achieving optimal oral health.
-Resources currently available with valid and credible research findings can assist dental professionals to better understand the oral-systemic relationships challenging worldwide populations.
-Aging and gender-specific concerns represent unique health concerns requiring specialized care and awareness.
+Each day oral health care professionals are challenged to provide the best treatment and home care recommendations to assist patients in achieving optimal oral health.
+Resources currently available with valid and credible research findings can assist oral health care professionals to better understand the oral-systemic relationships challenging worldwide populations.
+Aging and sex/gender-specific concerns represent unique health concerns requiring specialized care and awareness.
 As we better understand this plethora of information before us, we will continue to address the ever challenging needs facing our patients, recommend the latest evidence-based technology, and we too will evolve just as the research unfolds additional oral discoveries and causal relationships in the systemic diseases impacting our oral health and whole body wellness.